ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/acct3210/S23/slides.md

 ### The algebra

-- Goal: Write the rhs. so that one term includes the change error in $P$ and the other includes the error in $Q$.
+- Goal: Write the rhs. so that one term includes the error in $P$ and the other includes the error in $Q$.
   - $TV = (Q_a \times P_a) - (Q_s \times P_s)$
 - Start by adding and subtracting $(P_s \times Q_a)$
   - $TV = (Q_a \times P_a) + [(P_s \times Q_a)-(P_s \times Q_a)] + (Q_s \times P_s)$